datacite/blog/source/posts/location-of-the-citation.html.md

 ---
 layout: post
-title: "The Location of the Citation: are Data Citation Recommendations Having an Effect?"
+title: 'The Location of the Citation: are Data Citation Recommendations Having an Effect?'
 author: ehull
 date: 2016-03-28
 tags:
 - citation
 - data-level metrics
 ---
 I was pleased to present at [IDCC16](http://www.dcc.ac.uk/events/idcc16) on a research paper called _The location of the citation: Changing practices in how publications cite original data in the Dryad Digital Repository_ (see preprint: Mayo et al, [-@http://doi.org/10.5281/zenodo.32412]).

 Recently, organizations including CrossRef and the Digital Curation Center (DCC) have recommended as a best practice that original data citations appear in the works cited sections of the article.
 We wondered: has data citation practice been changing in light of this guidance, and are there any visible trends over time?